 Cosmos are an easy cut and come again flower that you can start from seed.
 They look beautiful in the garden and as part of floral arrangements.

-Crocuses are a welcome early-blooming flower and one of the first food sources for bees in the Spring.
+Crocuses are a welcome early-blooming flower and one of the first food sources for bees in the spring.

 A garden isn’t complete without perennial chives.
 I adore their purple blooms and use fresh chives in my cooking all season long.
+Here’s a simple chive soup that I like to make.

 Foxgloves are a gorgeous addition to the garden, but not a good choice if you have children or pets.
 Every part of the plant is poisonous and can be fatal if ingested.